SuzSch/Verde-Ephemera/ReasearchAndPlanningLog.md

 * 11:00: Continue working on the header as a reusable component for app.
 * 11:40: Add basic logic and some css for Header component.
 * 12:16: WIP Home component and routes.
+* 2:00: WIP Home component and css.
+* 3:58: Work on routs to other components from dropdown menu in Header component.